Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 One of the better-known towns in Puglia’s Valle d’Itria, Ostuni is also known as Italy’s ‘White City’ (or La Città Bianca in Italian) due to its many white-washed buildings and white defensive walls.

-The entire city is perched on 3 hilltops to protect it from invaders, with endless views over the many olive tree groves, vineyards and ancient farmhouses that surround it.
+The entire city is perched on 3 hilltops to protect it from invaders, with endless views over the many olive tree groves, vineyards and ancient farmhouses surrounding it.

 Step inside and Ostuni’s historic old town is an enchanting labyrinth of steep sloping staircases, narrow Medieval streets and historic archways leading out into small piazzas.